TechyAnand/Projects/devops/Need_For_DevSecOps.md

 Instead of treating security as a final checkpoint, DevSecOps makes security a shared responsibility across Development, Security, and Operations teams.

-Modern organizations such as Oracle, Google, Microsoft, Amazon, and Netflix increasingly adopt DevSecOps practices to deliver software that is:
+Modern organizations increasingly adopt DevSecOps practices to deliver software that is:

 - Fast
 - Reliable